Mahsa Amini protests: Civil boycotts

 Some university teachers and professors declared their support for the student movement by boycotting classes or resigning.
 They included Nasrollah Hekmat (Shahid Beheshti University), Ammar Ashoori (Islamic Azad University), Lili Galehdaran (Shiraz Art University), Gholamreza Shahbazi (Art and Soureh Universities), Alireza Bahraini, Shahram Khazaei, Encieh Erfani (Institute for Advanced Studies in Basic Sciences) and Azin Movahed (Sharif University of Technology, Tehran).

-On December 5 to 7, 2022, a general strike took place to put pressure on the regime.
+On 5 to 7 December 2022, a general strike took place to put pressure on the regime.

 Protesters called for boycotts against goods manufactured by businesses reportedly tied to the regime, two examples being a major manufacturer of groceries and home goods as well as "Iran’s version of Amazon, Digikala".

 Media Western coverage

 Coverage of the protest was constrained by Iranian restrictions on speech, including internet shutdowns and arrests of journalists, such that "the vast majority" of Western media outlets had no presence in Iran (with the exception of NBC News) and had to obtain information from networks of contacts, human rights groups, and social media content.
 According to BBC News Persian Service, Iranian government disinformation contaminated social media as an information source, which must therefore be used with care.
 The Iranian government "have a cyber army and they massively produce social media videos, even fake interviews."
 When foreign media quote them, it would be charged by the Iranian government for "reporting fake news".